 One thing is consistently the same no matter who or what I’m photographing; I observe first.
 Everyone and every situation are unique.
 It’s hard to discern someone’s personality over the phone and even harder through email, so when we meet in person, observation is key.
 You may be a very quiet person who needs a lot of coaxing to open up in front of the camera, or you might love being the center of attention and can’t wait to hear that shutter click.
 Also, you may be reserved in a one-on-one situation but really blossom when you’re surrounded by your family and friends.
 Observation is always the first important step for me as a photographer.To see these wedding day photos, follow this link. https://bangimages.com/birmingham-al-intimate-wedding-ceremony/

-I taught school for fifteen years and I have two children of my own, ages 11 and 16, so I have used this phrase over and over.
+I taught school for fifteen years and I have two children of my own, ages both teens, so I have used this phrase over and over.
 “I react to you.”
 It’s a dance of sorts, back and forth while working together.
 If you’re really comfortable, I’m probably not going to give you as much instruction, and instead will follow your lead.
 If you’re feeling self-conscious or unsettled, you’ll hear from me more.
-The last thing I want is for you to wish you were anywhere else than with me being photographed.
-It should be fun and worthwhile.
+Please don’t mistake my silence to mean things aren’t going well.
+Things must be running very smoothly if I’m quietly photographing you!
+I want your session to be fun and worthwhile.
 My goal is for you to be comfortable, hopefully have a really good time, and walk away feeling confident!

 To see this family session, follow this link. https://bangimages.com/birmingham-botanical-gardens-family-photography-brooks/